styler00dollar/CenDetect/README.md

 # or with Anaconda (currently does show errors inside anaconda with 3.9, but 3.8 seems to work fine)
-conda create -n mmdetection python=3.8 -y conda activate mmdetection conda install pytorch torchvision torchaudio cpuonly -c pytorch -y
+conda create -n mmdetection python=3.8 -y conda activate mmdetection conda install pytorchn=1.9.0 torchvision torchaudio cpuonly -c pytorch -y
 # if you really want 3.9, install it with CUDA.
 That is bigger in total size, but can also run cpu
-conda install pytorch torchvision -c pytorch -y
+conda install pytorch=1.9.0 torchvision -c pytorch -y

 # Alternatively you can visit https://pytorch.org/get-started/locally/ and look up install commands